College of Arts and Communication - COAC (Undergraduate)

 The Chamber Orchestra is a smaller group comprised of strings only, playing repertoire from the string orchestra repertoire.
 The group is open to all students by audition.

 There are numerous small ensembles, which perform in concerts and recitals throughout the year.
-In addition, several larger groups perform concerts during the Spring Term.
-These are all open by audition and include Baroque Ensemble, Brass Choir, Clarinet Choir, Flute Choir, Horn Choir, Improviser’s Orchestra, New Media Ensemble, Pep Band, Percussion Ensemble, Saxophone Quartet, Sonict New Music Ensemble, String Ensemble, Trombone Choir and Trumpet Ensemble.
+These are all open by audition and include Brass Choir, Clarinet Choir, Early Music Ensemble, Flute Choir, Horn Choir, Basketball Pep Band, Percussion Ensemble (both Fall and Spring terms), Saxophone Quartet, String Ensemble, Trombone Choir and Trumpet Ensemble.

 The Chamber Singers is a highly selective ensemble of 32 singers singing challenging choral literature of all periods.
 They perform on campus and on annual tours.
 Open to all university students by audition.

 The Concert Choir is a large, mixed group of about 60-100 singers who perform music of all styles in campus concerts.
-Open to all university students by audition.
+Open to all university students without audition.

-Main Street Vocal Jazz is a select group of 12-16 mixed voices with rhythm section that performs Jazz and a wide range of other styles in concerts on and off campus.
+The Vocal Jazz Ensemble is a select group of 12-16 mixed voices with rhythm section that performs Jazz and a wide range of other styles in concerts on and off campus.
 Open to all university students by audition.

-Harmonia is a select ensemble of treble voices who perform a wide variety of works from the rich tradition of compositions.
-Open to all university students.
+Harmonia is an ensemble who perform a wide variety of works from the rich tradition of compositions for treble voices.
+Open to all university students without audition.

-The Hawk Kor is a select ensemble of men’s voices who sing works from the Männerchor tradition and a wide range of works.
-Open to all university students.
+The Hawk-Kor is an ensemble who sing works from the Männerchor tradition and a wide range of works for tenor, baritone and bass voices.
+Open to all university students without audition.

-Opera Workshop is comprised of singers selected by audition; the Opera Workshop performs a recital of opera scenes in a staged, costumed scene recital once annually (Fall Term).
-Intended for more advanced singers, but open to all university students by audition.
+Opera Workshop is comprised of singers selected by audition; the Opera Workshop performs a recital of opera and musical theatre scenes.
+Intended for more advanced singers, this ensemble is open to all university students by audition.

 Theatre and Dance